BadIdeaFactory/corporate/documents/operating.md

 2. The Hive Mind fails to hold a single meeting with quorum for a period of one consecutive year.
 3. Everyone dies/there are no more Corporate Overlords.
 4. If all Corporate Overlords identify as cis-hetero white men.
+5. There are now COWS left in the ranks of the Corporate Overlords.

 ### Continuance of Company
 If a Corporate Overlord leaves BIFFUD, dies, or uploads their brain to the cloud, the ownership of the remaining Corporate Overlords will then be evenly distributed (e.g., if four Corporate Overlords remain, each will own 1/4 of BIFFUD).